uva-responsibleai/fall-24/privacy/apr-1.md

 > **The exponential mechanism is $`\varepsilon`$-differentially private** and that it will **select an object that is comparable in quality to the best choice of object with a small loss**, depending on the value of $`\varepsilon`$, the sensitivity, and the number of candidate objects

+> COMMENT: Add discussion on composition and the statement of the advanced composition theorem.
+Add report noisy max.

 ## An online mechanism: Private Multiplicative Weights